nest/nest-simulator/extras/userdoc/md/documentation/installation.md

 ### Compiler-specific options

-NEST is pre-configured with a reasonable set of compiler options for the most common compilers.
+NEST has reasonable default compiler options for the most common compilers.

 When compiling with the Portland compiler, use the `-Kieee` flag to ensure that computations obey the IEEE754 standard for floating point numerics.